-The bright, tubular flowers of beardtongue are often visited by bees, butterflies, and hummingbirds, and the exclusive Harlequin™ variety offers even more showy flowers for pollinators to enjoy.
+The bright, tubular flowers of beardtongue are often visited by bees, butterflies, and hummingbirds.
+The exclusive Harlequin™ variety offers even more showy flowers for pollinators to enjoy.
 This drought-tolerant, disease-resistant plant has a more bushy, compact, and upright habit than other varieties.
 22" tall, 16" wide.
 Zones 5-9.

 Profuse 6' tall flower spikes with coral-orange, trumpet-shaped blooms attract hummingbirds like a blazing beacon.
 Flower spikes emerge from the clumps of narrow, sword-shaped, gray-green foliage from early spring through fall.
 Up to 6' tall, 4' wide.
 Zones 5-9.

-Hummingbirds love honeysuckles of all kinds, and we love this particular honeysuckle for its unique purple to deep-pink buds and gold-yellow, tubular flowers that bloom throughout summer.
+Hummingbirds love honeysuckles of all kinds.
+We love this particular honeysuckle for its unique purple to deep-pink buds and gold-yellow, tubular flowers.
+These bloom throughout summer.
 Twining stems quickly reach 15' long.
 Zones 4-9.

-This compact variety of Red Hot Poker features spikes of nectar-filled blooms that start as lime green and turn a lemony yellow, and mellow to a soft butter hue as they reach maturity.
+This compact variety of Red Hot Poker features spikes of nectar-filled blooms.
+These start as lime green.
+Then turn a lemony yellow, and mellow to a soft butter hue as they reach maturity.
 Grass-like foliage remains neat all summer.
 Up to 20" tall, 14" wide.
 Zones 6-9.

 Flowers that Attract Butterflies

 Butterflies flock to nectar-rich flowers that are often pollen-rich, as well, so flowers that are butterfly-friendly are also bee-friendly.
 Plus, they are often also great for hummingbirds and other kinds of birds.
-Again, look for bright colors and abundant blooms, and plant en masse so the butterflies can easily flit from one bloom to the next.
-If you have a large enough space, plant a variety of shapes of blooms to attract a variety of butterflies, which come in all shapes and sizes.
+Again, look for bright colors and abundant blooms.
+Plant en masse so the butterflies can easily flit from one bloom to the next.
+If you have a large enough space, plant a variety of shapes of blooms.
+This will attract a variety of butterflies, which come in all shapes and sizes.

-Remember to research your native milkweed plants and reserve some space for those to feed the monarchs or other native butterflies and pollinators in your area.
+Remember to research your native milkweed plants.
+Reserve some space for those to feed the monarchs or other native butterflies and pollinators in your area.

 Here are seven of our favorite butterfly-friendly plants:

-Milkweedmight be best known as being the only source of food for monarch butterfly larvae, but it is also a great source of nectar for many other species of butterflies and bees.
+Milkweed might be best known as being the only source of food for monarch butterfly larvae.
+However, it is also a great source of nectar for many other species of butterflies and bees.
 It's important to grow a variety native to your area in order to support monarch butterflies in your region.

-Gay Butterflies, pictured here, is a brilliantly colored North American native that blooms in fiery shades of red, orange, and yellow in the summer.
+Gay Butterflies, pictured here, is a brilliantly colored North American native.
+It blooms in fiery shades of red, orange, and yellow in the summer.
 Plus, it's easy-care, well-behaved, and tolerant of lean, unimproved soils.
 It's perfect for naturalized areas, meadows, and borders.
 Up to 3' tall, 2' wide.
 Zones 4-11.